Multi-purpose joint adhesive glue

 |Storage||up to -20 °C; -4 °F, cool and dry|

-Before sticking, subsurfaces should be brushed off, wiped clean with a cloth or cleaned using compressed air.
+Before adhesion is carried out, subsurfaces should be brushed off, wiped clean with a cloth or cleaned using compressed air.
 Mineral surfaces (plaster or concrete) may be slightly moist.

-Bonding to frozen surfaces is not possible.
-There must be no water-repellent substances (e.g. grease or silicone) on materials to be bonded.
-Subsurfaces must have sufficient load-bearing capacity - if necessary, a mechanical support (pressure lath) must be used (e.g. on crumbling subsurfaces).
+Adhesion to frozen surfaces is not possible.
+The substrate material must be free of water-repellent substances (e.g. grease or silicone).
+Subsurfaces must be stable - if necessary, a mechanical support (pressure lath) must be used (e.g. on crumbling subsurfaces).

 Permanent adhesion is achieved on all pro clima interior and exterior membranes, other vapour retarder and airtight membranes (e.g. those made of PE, PA, PP and aluminium) as well as other underlay/sarking and wall lining membranes (e.g. those made of PP and PET).

 Bonds can be created on mineral subsurfaces (e.g. plaster or concrete), roughly sawn, planed and painted wood, hard plastics and rustproof metal (e.g. pipes, windows etc.) and hard wood-based panels (chipboard, OSB, plywood, MDF panels).

 The best results in terms of structural stability are achieved on high-quality subsurfaces.